 - “Contact us” responses.
 If you contact us or e-mail us without having registered or subscribed to the notification list, someone will respond and then delete your e-mail.

 Disclosure of personally identifying information to third parties

 - Communication.
-If you are an Enrolled Parent, we store your e-mail address on our servers and also share it with our e-blast provider, who sends out the notifications.
-If you are not an Enrolled Parent but you ask to receive notifications, we will only forward your e-mail address to our third-party e-blast provider and not store it on our servers.
+If you are an Enrolled Parent, we store your e-mail address on our Student Information System provider's server and also share it with our marketing provider, who sends out email notifications.
+If you are not an Enrolled Parent but you ask to receive notifications, we will only forward your e-mail address to our third-party email marketing provider and not store it on our servers.

 - Agents and contractors.
 We may provide your personally identifying information to other service providers who work on our behalf or help us to operate the WTMA Site and the different activities that we conduct through and in connection with the WTMA Site.
 Examples of such service providers include vendors and suppliers that provide us with technology, services and/or content for analyzing the operation of the WTMA Site, provide advertising and marketing assistance and provide customer service.
 These service providers’ access to your personally identifying information is limited to the information reasonably necessary to perform their limited functions.

 - If we engage in a merger, acquisition, disposition, change of control, bankruptcy, dissolution, reorganization, or similar transaction or proceeding, or otherwise transfer the operations of the WTMA Site that relates to your personally identifying information, we will transfer your personally identifying information to the successor entity.

 - Rights of California residents.
 If you are a California resident, and you want to find out the names of any information brokers or any other third parties with whom we share your personally identifying information under California Privacy (Cal.
 Bus. & Prof. Code § 22575 et seq.), send a request to [email protected] and within thirty days we will provide you with that information.